ckeditor/ckeditor4-docs/guides/dev/section508/README.md

 Refer to the following resources for more information about accessibility in CKEditor:

 * The [Accessibility Support in CKEditor](#!/guide/dev_a11y) article explains CKEditor compliance with some well-known accessibility standards and gives an overview of available accessibility-related features.
-* The [Checking Content Accessibility](#!/guide/dev_accessibility_checker) article describes an innovative Accessibility Checker plugin that lets you inspect the accessibility level of content created in CKEditor and immediately solve any accessibility issues that are found.
+* The [Managing Content Accessibility with Accessibility Checker](#!/guide/dev_accessibility_checker) article describes an innovative Accessibility Checker tool that lets you inspect the accessibility level of content created in CKEditor and immediately solve any issues that are found.
 * The [Keyboard Shortcuts](#!/guide/dev_shortcuts) article lists all keyboard shortcuts supported in CKEditor.
 * The [Page Navigation Using the "Tab" Key](#!/guide/dev_tabindex) article discusses how CKEditor participates in the page <kbd>Tab</kbd> order.
 * The [CKEditor WCAG 2.0 Compliance](#!/guide/dev_wcag) article describes CKEditor 4 compatibility with the [Web Content Accessibility Guidelines (WCAG) 2.0](http://www.w3.org/TR/WCAG20/) standard.